The Sea of Ice: History

 himself does not even know what he will paint; he waits for the moment of inspiration, which (in his own words) occasionally comes in a dream.

 Accounts of expeditions to the North Pole were occasionally published during those years which is probably how Friedrich became familiar with William Edward Parry's 1819–1820 expedition to find the Northwest Passage.
 In the winter of 1820–21, Friedrich made extensive oil studies of ice floes on the river Elbe, near Dresden.
 These were probably incorporated into The Sea of Ice.

 The image created a lasting impression on the French sculptor David d'Angers during his visit to Dresden in 1834, which he described as follows:

 Friedrich has a somber spirit.
 He has understood completely how to represent in landscape the great struggles of nature.

 The painting has been known by several different names.
 In the catalogue of Friedrich's estate compiled following his death, it was called Ice Picture.
 The Disaster-stricken North Pole Expedition.
+Before this painting was made, in 1822, the same artist exhibited A Wrecked Ship Off the Coast of Greenland, also known as The Wreck of Hope.
+That painting was subsequently lost, and that title came to be used for The Sea of Ice, on occasion.